mstksg/inCode/copy/entries/advent-gol.md

 from one of those bins to another.
 For example, turning a `1` into a `2` in `1-3-0-1-0-2-1` turns it into `1-2-1-1-0-2-1`.
 We took one of the three 1s and turned them into a single 2.
-This "flowing" operation automatically gives us a valid number without any renormalizing necessary!
+This "flowing" operation automatically gives us a valid coordinate without any renormalizing necessary!
 This gives us an algorithm to compute neighbors: we can walk bin-to-bin, "flowing" components from our origin vector to our new vector.

 This was our goal!
 A way to compute neighbors without requiring renormalization.
 We no longer have to try all $3^d-1$ (exponential) candidates